JeremyTheModernist/mongo-next-serverless/README.md

 This is a sample project that uses Next.js and MongoDB to create users.
 This project illustrates how to use JWT cookies to authorize user access to protected routes.

-### The backend contains 3 API routes:
+### The Next.js serverless backend contains 3 API routes:

 - Signup
 - Login
 - Profile
+- Logout

 With these routes, new users can sign up, login, and view a protected route, like the `/profile` page.
+When they logout, their JWT cookie session is deleted.

 ### The frontend uses Next.js to: